wayne0419/GPURayTracing/README.md

 The method that I use to do anti-aliasing is that when rendering a pixel, instead of sending a ray through the center of a pixel and using the color that ray gets to render the whole pixel, I send multiple rays through different positions of that pixel and then use the average color of those rays to render the pixel.

-Below id a comparison of w/o anti-aliasing.
+Below is a comparison of without vs. with anti-aliasing.

 ![img](https://github.com/wayne0419/GPURayTracing/blob/main/readme_material/antialiasing.png?raw=true)